palex00/Archipelago/worlds/pokemon_crystal/docs/en_Pokemon Crystal.md

 Some changes have been made to the logic for this randomizer:

-- The cut tree in Ilex Forest has been removed
 - The director is always in the underground warehouse, even when Radio Tower isn't occupied
 - The card key door in Goldenrod Department Store B1F unlocks with the Card Key in your Pack
 - Time based checks such as the Day of the Week siblings and the Celadon Mansion roof guy are always available